 1. AI Voice Assistant — The Easiest Starting Point

 This is an AI system that answers phone calls on behalf of your business.
-Not a voicemail machine with "please leave a message," but a real conversation: the AI greets the caller, listens to their request, answers questions, books an appointment, or forwards the information to you via SMS or email.
+Not a voicemail machine with "please leave a message," but a real conversation: the AI greets the caller, listens to their request, answers questions, captures the caller's name, phone and need (including a preferred time), and emails you a summary so you can call them back.

 Why is this the best place to start?